radixsh/quartz/README.md

 # bitz — discord bot
-bitz is a [node.js](https://nodejs.org/en/) discord bot who can echo messages, uwuify messages, delete messages, and create polls. their most distinctive feature, however, is that they respond to messages containing the strings `owo` and `uwu`.
+bitz is a [node.js](https://nodejs.org/en/) discord bot who can echo messages, uwuify messages, delete messages, and create polls. their most distinctive feature is that they respond to messages containing the strings `owo` and `uwu`.

+bitz was named by my close friend tumega500#4689; their profile picture art was also created by him.

 ## table of contents
 1. [general info](#general-info)